 - International English Language Testing System (IELTS): Academic or General-test must be within the last two years: Overall score of 6 with a minimum of 6 in Speaking and Listening and no score lower than 5.5 in Reading and Writing.

 - Canadian English Language Proficiency Index Program (CELPIP) Test must be within the last two years.
-Academic or General - Aggregate score of 4L or better, with 4L or better in Speaking and Listening and 3H or better in Reading and Writing.
+Academic or General - Listening 7, Speaking 7, Reading 6 and Writing 6.

-- Canadian Academic English Language Assessment (CSEL): Test must be within the last two years.
+- Canadian Academic English Language Assessment (CAEL): Test must be within the last two years.
 Overall score of 60, with no section less than 50.

 Priority Admission for Aboriginal Applicants